Rjmoodie/yardpass-upgrade/AD_SYSTEM_ARCHITECTURE.md

-# 🎯 YardPass Ad System Architecture
+# 🎯 Liventix Ad System Architecture

 ## Overview
 You have **TWO parallel monetization systems** that work together in the feed.